wiwihere/wiwi-bot/README.md

     - .env\CORE_MINIMUM_FRACTAL -> [0 to 5] Minimum core members in run for leaderboard
     - .env\INCLUDE_NON_CORE_LOGS -> [True or False] When True non core runs are still posted on leaderboard, but they get a red background emote (e.g. <img src="gw2_database/img/medal/first_invalid.png" width="20"/>)
     - .env\MEAN_OR_MEDIAN -> [mean or median] Choose what unranked runs are compared with, the median or mean of all runs.
+    - .env\MEDALS_TYPE -> Choose which medals are used. options are ['original', 'percentile', 'newgame']

 2. In discord we have 3 channels running.
 Create a webhook for each and copy the webhook URL into the env.